alex-tomilov/crypto_alerter_elixir/README.md

 # Crypto Alerter Elixir

 Crypto Alerter is a Phoenix-based application designed to monitor cryptocurrency price changes and send alerts.
-It's built with a modern Elixir stack, leveraging real-time features and a robust background job processing system.
+It's built with a modern Elixir stack, leveraging real-time features, a robust background job processing system, and data streaming with Kafka.

 ## Overview

 This application is designed to:
-- Connect to cryptocurrency data streams.
+- Connect to cryptocurrency data streams via WebSockets and Apache Kafka.
 - Monitor price fluctuations for specified cryptocurrencies.
 - Send alerts via multiple channels (e.g., Telegram) when prices cross certain thresholds.
 - Provide a web interface for configuration and monitoring.